franciscarino/sharebnb/README.md

 - CSS
 - Bootstrap

 ### Run on your machine

 ```
 git clone https://github.com/franciscarino/sharebnb.git
 flask run -p 5001
 ```
+This runs the app in the development mode.
+Open http://localhost:5001 to view it in your browser.

 ### Enviornment Variables
 * SECRET_KEY